NetStacksNetStacks

 Q: Is the application open source?

-A: No. The application (Terminal, Local Agent, and Controller) is proprietary.
-The cryptography that protects your credentials and sessions is open source and independently auditable at github.com/netstacks/netstacks-crypto.
+A: The cryptography that protects your credentials and sessions is open source and independently auditable today at github.com/netstacks/netstacks-crypto, and the full application (Terminal, Local Agent, and Controller) is being open-sourced very soon.

 Q: Can I run a Controller from source?